ShellRechargeSolutionsEU/akka-http/README.md

 Async context has been divided on different scopes.
 Each scope is a synchronous unit of work

 * Request scope.
 Expected to be the heaviest scope.
-All request related logic shhould go here
+All request related logic should go here

 * Response scope.
 Light scope for putting request result in response